What is a Variable Interest Entity?

 In this arrangement, an Equity investment of $ 0.3 million is 100% outside of Enron and thus would make SPE independent of Enron, and hence it would no longer have to consolidate the SPE in their books.
 But the value of Equity investment is minuscule compared to the project cost (3% of $ 10 million), and Enron is financing 97% of the deal by guaranteeing the debt.
 Hence Enron is practically controlling the SPE.

 In this way, Enron could move bad assets out of their balance sheet into the SPE and even book gains on the sale of assets to SPE (which is essentially its own company).

 By such arrangements entered, some companies were avoiding reporting bad assets and liabilities for which they are responsible and to delay reporting losses that are incurred or report gains, which were illusionary.

 Thus, due to the above, the concept of the variable interest entity was introduced as a consolidation requirement so that stakeholders can see the fair picture of the financials of the company.

 It is important to determine control in order to prepare consolidated financial statements.
 US GAAP provides for two models for consolidation of controlling financial interests while IFRS provides a single consolidation model.

 Change in Variable Interest Entity Status

-Status of Variable Interest Entity(VIE) is to be reviewed at the end of each reporting year orEdit date and time on happening of specific reconsideration events.
-Following events are to be reviewed for ascertaining the status of VIE:
+The status of Variable Interest Entity(VIE) is to be reviewed at the end of each reporting year orEdit date and time on happening of specific reconsideration events.
+The following events are to be reviewed for ascertaining the status of VIE: